 Run this experiment on yourself when you browse YouTube and see which videos get you to click and why.
 You may notice a lot of the videos you click on get those clicks because the thumbnails have people’s faces on them.

-6) Include a person in the thumbnail doing something (action):
+6) Include a person in the thumbnail doing something (action or shock gets views):

 If you’re comfortable enough showing yourself in the thumbnail of a YouTube video, the next stage of getting more views from it should be you actually doing something in the thumbnail.